Lycolia/ts-next-boilerplate/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-The page will reload if you make edits.\
+The page will reload if you make edits\
 You will also see any lint errors in the console.

 ### `npm run build`

-Deployed the app for production assets to the `out/` folder.\
+Deployed the app for production assets to the `out/` folder\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance

 ### `npm run serve`

 Runs the Next.js production server for SSG

-### `npm run lint`
+### `npm run type-check`

-Runs linter of ESLint and TSC, that will prevent bugs!
+Runs linter(detect only, does not fixer) of ESLint and TSC, that will prevent bugs!

 ### `npm test`